KeyboardCowboy/cursor-rules-scaffold/README.md

 A template repository for managing Cursor rules across different levels of scope: global, project, and personal.
 This scaffold provides a structured approach to organizing and maintaining Cursor rules for consistent development practices.

+> This project is based on the structure from [tacticlaunch/cursor-bank](https://github.com/tacticlaunch/cursor-bank), adapted to focus specifically on Cursor rules management.

 ## Purpose

 This scaffold is designed to help teams and individuals: